 Our last two couch surfing experiences so far were in Germany along the quite touristy, well-known Romantic Road.
 The first hosts, a young couple, she expecting her first child, their home a former café with plenty toilets to choose from.

 The second host was living on his own near the walled old town of Rothenburg ob der Tauber in a beautifully renovated farmhouse with plenty space to accommodate guests.
-With both hosts we had most interesting discussions with insights of the German culture which we’d otherwise would never have had.
+With both hosts, we had most interesting discussions with insights of the German culture which we’d otherwise never have had.

 All in all, we think the advantages of couch surfing beat the drawbacks.
 With enough time, appreciation and interest for your hosts, it’s in proper and metaphorical sense a priceless experience.
 Just keep in mind that you need to charge your batteries in between to keep up with your hosts!

 Add here your own profile and start being a host or a couch surfer yourself!

 Thank you, dear hosts, for your couch and comfortable beds, lovely meals, and enjoyable company!